Columbus Nursing Home Abuse Lawyer

 Elder abuse can have a devastating impact on the health and well-being of your loved one.
-If you believe your family member has been the victim of abuse, we urge you to contact our Columbus, Ohio, nursing home abuse lawyers immediately.
+If you believe your family member has been the victim of abuse, we urge you to immediately contact our Columbus, Ohio, nursing home abuse lawyers.
 Our nursing home abuse lawyers will ensure your loved one is quickly removed from harm and receives the care and support they need to recover.
 We treat every nursing home abuse victim as a member of our own families and fight tirelessly to protect their rights.
-Our elder abuse lawyers will aggressively pursue justice on you and your loved one’s behalf, holding the responsible party accountable for their actions.
+Our elder abuse lawyers will aggressively pursue justice on your and your loved one’s behalf, holding the responsible party accountable for their actions.

 Types of Nursing Home Abuse

 The term “nursing home abuse” often brings to mind acts of emotional and physical abuse.
 However, several other forms of abuse can have devastating and lingering effects on the victim.
 The most common types of elder abuse include:

 Verbal and emotional abuse

 The terms “verbal abuse” and “emotional abuse” are often used interchangeably.
 Though they are similar, there are a few distinct differences.
 Verbal abuse occurs when the caregiver uses words to hurt the victim or maintain power or control over them.
 Forms of verbal abuse include withholding, discounting, and countering.
 Emotional abuse uses tactics that hurt, mistreat, or manipulate the victim.
 Examples of emotional abuse include criticism, control, and humiliation.

 An intentional act that causes bodily harm to a victim is considered physical abuse.
 Acts of physical abuse include the following: